BUSTED: Teens Who Invaded Popular Bergen Farm, Abused Animals Identified

 "The sheer disrespect that some people have is truly infuriating," Jimmy Abma added.
 "There are teenage pranks, and then there's something like this.

-"Unfortunately for them we have pictures and names and we will follow through to make sure everyone is held accountable."
+"Unfortunately for them we have pictures and names and we will follow through to make sure everyone is held accountable.
+These kids have to deal with what they did."

 Anyone 18 or older could be charged criminally and face fines and possible community service.
 Juveniles would receive delinquency complaints that carry certain requirements.